gotchoices/MyCHIPs/doc/Protocol.md

 ### Network Assumptions
 MyCHIPs assumes a network of peer entities who become interconnected through voluntary credit relationships they establish with each other.
-Such an entitiy could be an individual person or it could be a legal organization such as a corporation or a partnership (i.e. a group of people).
+Such an entity could be an individual person or it could be a legal organization such as a corporation or a partnership (i.e. a group of people).
 The term *user* is also used to be roughly synonymous with entity (with a possible bias toward human entities).

 Entities should quantify the degree to which they trust the peer entities they connect with.